 8. Smart – Being honest does not make alone Pinoys loveable to foreign employers but also their being smart people.
 Not all Filipinos are cum laude when they have graduated from the BSN, but they are wise enough that they can be described as smart nurses.

 6. Reliable – Filipinos can work even without direct supervision.
 This requirement is usually asked during an interview.
-It is a very essential task in order for the employer to cut cost of required time to supervise his employees.
+It is a very essential task in order for the employer to cut the cost of required time to supervise his employees.

 5. Competent – Before going abroad, nurses here in the country do almost have all the training certificates in various nursing procedures because we are not tired of learning just to make sure that we are equipped with good training.
-Nevertheless, jobless nurses here tend to enrol to any sort of certifying training grounds just to make use of their time while waiting for their work applications.
+Nevertheless, jobless nurses here tend to enroll to any sort of certifying training grounds just to make use of their time while waiting for their work applications.

 3. Does not readily complain – Despite unconformities in the work settings, Filipinos are usually the ones who do not complain right away.
 Though we are vocal, too, in what we think is right but we respect their protocols with honest hearts.
 Working in a foreign place is not easy so to stand the test of time, Filipinos practice being respectful and obedient to their employers.

 2. Flexible – This trait is just second among the loveable traits of a Filipino nurse because there is another most coveted trait that foreign employers love than being flexible.
-In anyway, Filipinos are very flexible in nature that even they are hired for a certain position and later on did they find out that their function there is different, it is still okay for them; because Filipino nurses can readily adapt to any forms of job description.
+In anyway, Filipinos are very flexible in nature that even they are hired for a certain position and later on did they find out that their function there is different, it is still okay for them; because Filipino nurses can readily adapt to any forms of the job description.

 1. Willingness to work despite cheap pay – Yes, this is actually true.
 Foreign employers actually pay lower rates to Filipinos because of the dollar – peso exchange rate issue.
 We tend to grab the opportunity to work in other places because if we convert their pay rates to Philippine peso, it is actually big in amount.
 But, we did not realize that they are cheap compared to how much they pay other foreign nurses who actually demand for their salary rates; we on the other side, are not demanding in these terms because what is important to us is we could support our family very well in the Philippines.

-Though, some ironic reasons have also been included in the list, the passion for living and the cry for assumption of better living in the Philippines are the top priorities of our Pinoy nurses abroad.
+Though some ironic reasons have also been included in the list, the passion for living and the cry for the assumption of better living in the Philippines are the top priorities of our Pinoy nurses abroad.
 We should honor them our caps for representing the best of what we have and we could offer as nursing professionals to other countries.
 Happy International Nurses Week!